Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Speech prohibitions to avoid conflict situation and improve communication comfort include:

-2. Prohibition of expressions (rude, insulting);
+2. Prohibition of expressions (rude, offensive);

-3. Prohibition of gestures (intimidation, resentment);
+3. Prohibition on gestures (intimidation, offense);

 Commandments of communication and special cases